stephens-joel/lessons-general/Windows Basics/Lesson 01 - All About Windows.md

 Windows is an **operating system** designed by Microsoft.
 The operating system is what allows you to use a computer.
 Windows comes **preloaded** on most new personal computers (PCs), which helps to make it the most popular operating system in the world.

 Windows makes it possible to complete all types of **everyday tasks** on your computer.
-For example, you can use Windows to browse the Internet, check your email, edit digital photos, listen to music, play games, and do much more.
+For example, you can use Windows to browse the internet, check your email, edit digital photos, listen to music, play games, and do much more.

 ![Windows 10 desktop interface](https://media.gcflearnfree.org/content/55e0918024929be0279509ff_08_28_2014/allaboutwindows_desktop.jpg "Windows 10 desktop interface")